B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/01_letFunction.md

 # let

-**let** is a useful function defined in Kotlin Standard Library.
+**let** is a useful function defined in the Kotlin Standard Library.
 It can be used for scoping and null-checks.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">